By the end of this section, you will be able to:

 The free energy change for a process taking place with reactants and products present under nonstandard conditions (pressures other than 1 bar; concentrations other than 1 M) is related to the standard free energy change according to this equation:

 R is the gas constant (8.314 J/K mol), T is the kelvin or absolute temperature, and Q is the reaction quotient.
+For gas phase equilibria, the pressure-based reaction quotient, QP, is used.
+The concentration-based reaction quotient, QC, is used for condensed phase equilibria.
 This equation may be used to predict the spontaneity for a process under any given set of conditions as illustrated in Example 16.12.

 T = 25 °C, and